Would You like to be a Volunteer?

 How Do I Become A Volunteer?

-Call your nearest CBC office.
+Call your nearest GCP office.
 You will be sent an informational packet that includes an application.
 Or print out the page here for the volunteer application, and the permission to perform background check.
 Please fill out and mail or fax it to the office you would like to volunteer at.
-After your application is received, you will receive a phone call to establish a time to meet with a CBC staff person to discuss the job further and determine if it is right for you.
+After your application is received, you will receive a phone call to establish a time to meet with a GCP staff person to discuss the job further and determine if it is right for you.